Do You Need a Permit to Replace Your Roof?

 Source: Local (by county), IRC 2018 · Verified 2026 by StateDataIndex

-With a growing population of around 67 residents, Kalawao County maintains a relatively streamlined permitting process compared to major urban hubs.
-Processing typically takes 1 to 3 weeks.
+With a population of around 67 residents, Kalawao County generally runs a more streamlined permitting process than major urban hubs.

 Because Hawaii sits in a hurricane-prone zone, the Hawaii State Building Code pays close attention to how equipment and utilities are protected; in designated flood zones, units may need to be elevated or enclosed.